-The ISO shall determine the amount of Unforced Capacity that a Control Area System Resource or the purchasers of Unforced Capacity from a Control Area System Resource may supply to the NYCA in the following manner.
-All calculations will be made based on the forecasted CARL Data reported by the Control Area System Resource pursuant to Section 4.4.3 of this Manual.
+The ISO will perform the following calculations at the beginning of each Capability Period to determine the amount of Unforced Capacity that a Control Area System Resource or the purchasers of Unforced Capacity from a Control Area System Resource may supply to the NYCA, if that Control Area experiences peak demand during the winter.
+These calculations shall be based on the forecasted CARL Data reported pursuant to Section 4.4.3 of this Manual.